 Based on an free image from the web, this arabesque pattern is very simple and can be done in only one color or in different colors of your choice.
 I really like the art-nouveau feeling of the ornament in this one 🙂

-Today I’ve looked through loads of photos, but decided to make a pattern based on my own drawing (again: previously I made the Turtle Island, Maneki-neko and the jazz cat with bass).
-It will again be a cat, probably because somewhere inside of me is a crazy cat lady dying to get out.
+Today I’ve looked through loads of photos, but decided to make a pattern based on my own drawing once again: previously I made the Turtle Island, Maneki-neko and the jazz cat with bass).
+It will be a cat too, probably because somewhere inside of me is a crazy cat lady dying to get out.

 This pattern, as well as the source picture, is heavily inspired by the art from the Book of Kells.
 The artwork and illumination of this medieval manuscript is fantastic!
 I strongly recommend to look it up on Google (or to visit Dublin’s Trinity College, where it is displayed).